developerstephanieb/latex_reference/01_fundamentals/03_text_format_and_layout.md

 ## Font Sizing

-These commands change the size of text relative to the document’s base font size.
-Wrap them in braces `{...}` to limit their scope.
+These declarations change the size of text relative to the document’s base font size.

 - `\tiny`: Smallest available text size.